BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 ## Data Security

 - **Local Storage:** Cycle data is stored in a local SQLite database and app-private preferences.
 Other apps cannot read that storage in ordinary Android use.
 They may be readable on a rooted or compromised device, or by someone with physical access to an unlocked device.
-- **No upload by the app:** The app does not declare internet permission and does not transmit period, ovulation, intimacy, symptom, or note content to Basic Organizer or to any server operated by Basic Organizer.
+- **No upload by the app:** The app's application code is designed not to upload period, ovulation, intimacy, symptom, or note content to Basic Organizer or a developer-operated server.
+As supporting evidence of that design, the app does not declare the Android INTERNET permission.
 - **Optional backup:** Cycle data is added to Google Backup (via the Android backup system) or written as a folder backup only after the corresponding option is enabled in the app.
 - **Backup files are not encrypted by the app:** A folder backup is a readable JSON file in the chosen location.
 Anyone with access to that folder or that cloud account can read it, including sensitive health and intimacy information if present.
 Google Backup is handled by Google under Google's own systems and policies.
 The developer does not control those systems.
 - **Optional PIN:** The PIN lock is a convenience feature.
 It is not a substitute for device screen lock, full-disk encryption, or professional security controls.